SillyWhispers/HEYAA/README.md

 ` c+h freely!! i may be offtab sometimes(~‾▿‾)~.. hehe.. `

+` i would love to be ur friend/bff>:3!! `

+` online at discord 24/7:D,cuz i luv chatting and calls!! `

 ![1000028949](https://github.com/user-attachments/assets/d38e1ae8-18e6-4c21-9010-7bb1ad47e52e)

 **ABOUT ME!!**

 > ` "Pansexual and Transgender!!" `
 *Jester hvy KIN* (ノ^_^)ノ

+` attachment issues:p `

 ` "You are perfect just the way you are my dear..." `